Connect with others who understand.

 The MS drug teriflunomide can cause psoriasiform changes, which are changes resembling the skin condition psoriasis.
 Symptoms include nails appearing thicker, as well as discoloration, scales, and inflammation.
 (CC BY-NC-ND 4.0/DermNet)

 In addition, side effects listed for teriflunomide include causing psoriasis in some people.
-Thus, a dermatologist may be needed to differentiate between a person with MS whose hands have symptoms similar to psoriasis and someone who has actually developed psoriasis.
+So a dermatologist may be needed to tell the difference between hand symptoms caused by MS and actual psoriasis.

 Another case described total nail loss after teriflunomide, which was reversible.
 The nail grew back after the person discontinued the medication.

 If you experience these side effects, it’s best to consult with a healthcare provider.
-Talk to your neurologist about treatment options before making any changes to disease-modifying therapies (DMTs).
+Talk to your neurologist about treatment options before making any changes to your MS medications or disease-modifying therapies.

 What Else Could Cause Fingernail Changes in People With Multiple Sclerosis?